Keeley Hawes in taxi-driver mystery

 But she said that she had to ask a real, high-ranking officer to look into what had happened after she flew into Belfast Airport last July.

-The man took her suitcase and began to lead her to his car and "I went happily along with him", Hawes said.
+The man took her suitcase and began to lead her to his car and "I went happily along with him", she said.

 "Then he let go of my case and walked off."

-The next day Hawes told the BBC2 show's police adviser, an anonymous high-ranking officer.
+The next day Keeley told the BBC Two show's police adviser, an anonymous high-ranking officer.

 Asked whether police had ever worked out what the incident was about, she said: "I don't know... it was a bit frightening."